 - 6.5 Using Scene Detection in DaVinci Resolve

 - 7. Resources and Troubleshooting+

-DaVinci Resolve [Free] vs. DaVinci Resolve Studio [paid]: which version should I
+DaVinci Resolve (Free) vs. DaVinci Resolve Studio (Paid): which one is better

 If you have been following the news then you must have come across Blackmagic renaming the ‘DaVinci Resolve Lite’ version as ‘DaVinci Resolve’ which is the free version and ‘DaVinci Resolve Studio’ is the paid version.
 If you are new to the software then choosing the one between the two might raise confusion for you.
 Thus, in this post we will highlight the major differences between the DaVinci free and paid versions and then you can decide which one is apt to satisfy your needs.